-But the youngster will still be behind his cousins Prince George and Princess Charlotte, by virtue of their father – Prince William – being older than Harry and second in line to the throne.
+The youngster is still behind his cousins Prince George, Princess Charlotte and Price Louis because their father, Prince William, is older than Harry and second in line to the throne.

-The new baby will also bump Princess Eugenie, who was married on Friday, into tenth in line to the throne.
+The new baby will also bump Princess Eugenie, who was married in October 2018, into 10th in line to the throne.

-The new line of succession will be as follows:
+The new line of succession is as follows:

 - Prince Charles